USEPA/WNTR/documentation/resilience.rst

                                           the number of nodes and links in each segment.

    Valve segment attributes               Valve segment attributes include the number of valves surrounding each valve
-                                          and (optionally) the ratio of node demands on either side each valve and the ratio of the segment lengths on either side each valve.
-If both sides of the valve are in the same segment, the attribute is set to zero.
+                                          and (optionally) the increase in segment demand if a given valve is removed, and the increase in segment pipe length if a given valve is removed.
+                                          The increase in segment demand is  expressed as a fraction of the max segment demand associated with that valve.
+Likewise, the increase in segment pipe length is expressed as a fraction of the max segment pipe length associated with that valve.

    =====================================  ================================================================================================================================================